mbdriscoll/cs267resources/README.md

     ./deploy.sh

-You will need an ssh alias for 'eecs':
+You will need an ssh alias for 'eecs' in ~/.ssh/config:

      Host eecs
          Hostname login.eecs.berkeley.edu
          User driscoll